ryansobol/plow/README.markdown

 SYNOPSIS
 --------

-Plows the fertile soil of your filesystem into neatly organized plots of web-application templates
+Plows the fertile soil of your filesystem into neatly organized plots of web-site templates

 FEATURES
 --------

 1. Sharpens it's blade by ensuring that both a Linux system user account and it's home path exist
-2. Penetrates the soil by forming the web-application root path within the user home
+2. Penetrates the soil by forming the web-site root path within the user home
-3. Seeds the web-application with an index page and web server log files
+3. Seeds the web-site with an index page and web server log files
-4. Fertilizes the web-application by installing a virtual host configuration into the web server
+4. Fertilizes the web-site by installing a virtual host configuration into the web server

 REQUIREMENTS
 ------------